-A hernia is a rare complication of a C-section, also known as cesarean delivery.
+A hernia is a rare complication of a cesarean delivery, or C-section.
 Being aware of the signs and symptoms can help people to get proper medical treatment.

 A hernia that occurs after surgery is called an incisional hernia.
 The C-section is a surgical procedure that can create a weakness in the abdominal wall.
 A hernia occurs when part of the intestines or stomach protrudes outward through this weakened area, creating a bulge.